WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage/implementation.md

 ### Register for Subscriptions

-`PushWalletClient` needs a `PushWalletClient.Delegate` passed to it for it to be able to expose asynchronous updates sent from the Dapp.
+`PushWalletClient` needs a `PushWalletClient.Delegate` passed to it for it to be able to expose asynchronous updates sent from the dapp.

 ```kotlin
 val walletDelegate = object : PushWalletClient.Delegate {